LLNL/scr/doc/rst/users/quick.rst

   FileIO: Min   52.38 MB/s        Max   52.39 MB/s        Avg   52.39 MB/s       Agg  209.55 MB/s

-If you do not see output similar to this, there is likely a problem with your environment set up or build of SCR.
+If you do not see output similar to this, there may be a problem with your environment or your build of SCR.
 Please see the detailed sections of this user guide for more help or email us (see :ref:`sec-contact`.)